flink-extended/ai-flow/docs/content/concepts.md

 # Concepts

-## Workflow
+## Workflows
 A workflow consists of [tasks](#Tasks) and relationships between tasks.
 A workflow can run regularly or be triggered by [events](#Events).

 ## Namespaces
-A namespace can contains multiple business related workflows.
+A namespace can contains multiple business related [workflows](#Workflows).
 Workflows with the same names in different namespaces can be uniquely identified.

 ## Tasks
-A Task is the basic unit of execution in workflow.
+A Task is the basic unit of execution in [workflow](#Workflows).
 Tasks are arranged into a workflow, and they have dependencies between them in order to express the conditions on which they should run.

 ## Operators
 An Operator is conceptually a template for a predefined [task](#Tasks).